AliMehdiAbdi/YT-TG-Upload/README.md

 ## 💻 Usage

-Run the script:
+Run the script from the project root:

 ```bash
 python main.py
 ```

 Follow the interactive prompts:

 1. Enter the YouTube URL
 2. Enter your Telegram channel ID (e.g., `-100XXXXXXXXXX`)
 3. Optionally provide a path to a Netscape-format cookies file
 4. Select from the available video and audio formats
+5. Select the desired video container format (MP4, MKV, WebM)
-5. Wait for the download and upload to complete
+6. Wait for the download and upload to complete

 ## 🍪 Using Cookies for Private Videos